-Blair Drummond Park is situated less than an hour’s drive from both Glasgow and the city of Edinburgh.
+Blair Drummond Park is situated less than an hour’s drive from both Glasgow and the city of Edinburgh, and it’s handily placed for easy reach.
 If you take junction 10 off the M9 motorway, it’s well signposted from there, and Stirling is the nearest train station.

-You start off by driving through the animal reserves, then once you have parked you can take a walk through pets farm, then a visit to the adventure areas, take in the falconry and sea lion displays, and visit chimp island.
+When you arrive you’ll start off by driving through the animal reserves.
+Then after you have parked the car you can take a walk through pets farm, then the adventure areas, have a look at the falconry and sea lion displays, and visit kids favourite, chimp island.

-Some of the other animals you can look forward to meeting include: Antelopes, Lions, Tigers, Penguins, Birds of Prey, Bears, Camels, Giraffes, Meerkats, Zebras, Rhinos, Otters, Ostriches, Lemurs, Wallabys, and probably the only Elephants you’re ever likely to see in the whole of Scotland.
+Other animals you can meet include: Antelopes, Lions, Tigers, Penguins, Birds of Prey, Bears, Camels, Giraffes, Meerkats, Zebras, Rhinos, Otters, Ostriches, Lemurs, Wallabys, and probably the only Elephants you’re ever likely to see in the whole of Scotland.

 This isn’t the whole list, these are just the ones I remember, there are lots more you’re likely to see.
 When you do finally stop for a rest, there are bar and restaurant facilities, a barbeque area, and lots of picnic areas where you can just sit back and relax.

-The children won’t get bored, that’s for sure, when you consider the number of attractions that make up the whole adventure that is Blair Drummond Wildlife Safari Park.
+The children definitely won’t get bored, when you consider the number of attractions that make up the whole adventure that is Blair Drummond Wildlife Safari Park.

-All the animals are well cared for here, as the dedicated staff do a fabulous job, and it’s really nice to think when you pay your admission fee that some of it is going to a very worthwhile cause, especially when you will have such a great time.
+All the animals are well cared for here, as the dedicated staff do a fabulous job, and it’s really nice to think when you pay your admission fee that some of it is going to a very worthwhile cause, especially when you are guaranteed to have such a great time.